-Net cash inflow before financing activities in the year was £9m (2020: £10m inflow), reflecting the decrease in cash from operations and reduction in investing activities.
+Net cash outflow before financing activities in the year was £6m (2020: £9m inflow), reflecting the decrease in cash from operations and the reduction in investing activities.

 Non-financial key performance indicators

 For an understanding of the Group's operational performance, non-financial key performance indicators are outlined in the Strategic Report of the ENWL Annual Report and Consolidated Financial Statements.